『Raising Godly Girls』のカバーアート

 無料で聴く

-For nearly 30 years, American Heritage Girls® has come alongside families and youth ministry leaders in offering Christ-centered, girl-focused character development.
+For over 30 years, American Heritage Girls® has come alongside families and youth ministry leaders in offering Christ-centered, girl-focused character development.
 Through the Raising Godly Girls® Podcast, presented by American Heritage Girls, listeners get to tap into the advice that seasoned AHG leaders have gleaned over three decades of ministering to girls.
 Plus, hear from industry experts with solutions to a broad range of issues impacting today's girls.
 Get Biblically-sound and actionable tips from fellow parents, volunteers, and thought leaders on how to raise up a girl after God's own heart.2024 キリスト教 スピリチュアリティ 人間関係 子育て 聖職・福音主義

 エピソード